momo4826/momo4826.github.io/_posts/C/2022-12-12-basics-about-pointers.md

       return EXIT_SUCCESS;
     }
 ```

+### scanf
+Remember the `&` we use in `scanf("%d", &x)`, now we know what `&x` represents -- it represents the address of variable x.
+As we say in subsection "Pointers as function parameters", if we want to use function `scanf` to assign input to variable `x`, we need to pass the address of that variable in instead of a copy of variable.
+## Pointers in hardware
 ### (Byte)Addressing
 The hardware names each location/space in memory by a numeric address which refers to 1 byte of data.
 So this type of storing is called byte-addressable memory.